Remembering Attilio Lombardo’s bizarre 18 months at Crystal Palace

 It can be easy to dismiss early Premier League TV deals in light of the sums being forked out in recent years, but 1997 undoubtedly represented a sea-change for money in English football.

 For the first few years of the Premier League era, Sky Sports’ investment equated to a not-insubstantial £191million per season.
-However, 20 years ago that figure shot up more than threefold.
+But ahead of the 1997-98 season that figure suddenly shot up more than threefold.

 The £670million total – or an average of £2.79million per game – might seem tame in the light of the billions flowing through the game nowadays, but at the time it was anything but.

 Barnsley broke their transfer record on £1.5million striker Georgi Hristov, fellow newly-promoted side Bolton Wanderers paid Lazio £2million for centre-back Mark Fish, and the third team to come up from the second tier, Crystal Palace, signed a whole host of players for seven-figure sums.